-What Can I Do to Combat Hot Flashes and Night Sweats?
+What Can I Do to Combat Hot Flushes and Night Sweats?

-An array of self-help methods and products exist to help combat hot flashes and Night Sweats:
+An array of self-help methods and products exist to help combat hot flushes and night sweats:

 - Wearing loose, cotton clothing during both the day and night, as well as layering so you can easily adapt your outfit as your temperature fluctuates.
 Bamboo Pyjamas are a great way to keep cool at night.